23 Ways to Make Money With a Cargo Van

 13. Rent It Out

-If your time is limited or you would prefer not to do more driving, look into rental opportunities.
+If your time is limited or you prefer not to drive, look into rental opportunities.
 Websites like Turo, Fetch, and Getaround allow you to rent out your cargo van for passive income.
 These sites will screen renters for you, handle the billing, and provide insurance.

-The average rent for cargo vans typically falls between $100 and $200 a day.
-Your cut will usually be in the 60 to 80 percent of the rental fee range, depending on the platform and fee structure.
-It might be a good way to generate extra cash when you’re not using your van.
+The average rent for cargo vans is between $100 and $200 a day.
+Depending on the platform and fee structure, your cut will usually be 60 to 80 percent of the rental fee.
+It might be an excellent way to generate extra cash when you’re not using your van.

 14. Turn Your Van Into a Mobile Billboard